measurify/edge-meter/README.md

 ![EdegeMeter](figures/top.png)

 EdgeMeter acquires values from sensors on the Arduino device and exposes the collected data using the on-board BLE connectivity.
-It provides IMU values (accelerometer, gyroscope and magnetometer) and environmental values (proximity, temperature, humidity, pressure and ambient light) as BLE characteristics.
+It provides IMU values (accelerometer, gyroscope and magnetometer), environmental values (proximity, temperature, humidity, pressure and ambient light) and orientation (heading, pitch, roll) as BLE characteristics.
 The sampling period can be decided by the connected client, the default value is 250 msec.

 Folder node-client contains an example of client application developed in NodeJS.